 Labor also made a small sum of $2.5 million available to train aged care workers in confronting their own prejudices and dealing sensitively with the special issues that might confront gay, lesbian and transgender elderly people.
 Given Treasurer Joe Hockey in Opposition condemned the training funds as a “waste of money” and said, “It’s something individual operators should be providing, not hardworking taxpayers,” there are fears it will be axed in the May budget, just as the training program is being rolled out.
 “We’re absolutely concerned that [the Coalition government] will reverse it,” said Craig Gear, president of TARS.

 Yet many aged care workers may have much to learn.
-Paul points out a high proportion come from the South Pacific, India and East Asia where homophobia and/or religious fundamentalism are strong.
+Paul points out a high proportion comes from the South Pacific, India and East Asia where homophobia and/or religious fundamentalism are strong.
 Even workers who say, “I don’t discriminate, I treat everyone the same,” may have no idea of the traumatic experiences some elderly gay and lesbian people have endured.
-Said Gai Lemon who runs workshops for aged care providers for the Queensland Aids Council: “People in their 70s and older were criminalised, marginalised, traumatised…they have specific needs because of their past experiences.”
+Said Gai Lemon who runs workshops for aged care providers for the Queensland Aids Council: “People in their 70s and older were criminalized, marginalized, traumatized …they have specific needs because of their past experiences.”
 UnitingCare Ageing has taken a leading role in liaising with the LGBTI community and in being part of the pilot training program.
 Its director Steve Teulan has publicly rebuffed Mr Hockey’s remarks.
 “People coming into aged care today were subject to prosecution for their sexuality; we know they’re very anxious about accessing aged care,” he told me.
-“It’s right for government to fund training to relieve their anxiety and ensure they feel welcome.”
+“It’s right for the government to fund training to relieve their anxiety and ensure they feel welcome.”

-To be able to show affection to a partner who is sick, dying or suffering dementia, and to feel free to be our authentic self….surely these are the hard-won rights of old age, regardless of our sexual orientation.
+To be able to show affection to a partner who is sick, dying, or suffering dementia, and to feel free to be our authentic self….surely these are the hard-won rights of old age, regardless of our sexual orientation.

 Here’s the trailer for Gen Silent

 Please tell me what you think about this issue.
-Do leave a Comment.
+Do leave a comment.